Red Sox vs. Royals Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Rafael Devers, Bobby Witt Jr. and others in the Boston Red Sox-Kansas City Royals matchup at Fenway Park on Tuesday at 7:10 PM ET.
+The Boston Red Sox host the Kansas City Royals at Fenway Park on Wednesday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds on Bobby Witt Jr. and others in this contest.

 Bet on this matchup or its props with BetMGM!